 SECTION I – CLAUSES INCORPORATED BY REFERENCE

 In addition to the terms of this Subcontract, the following FAR provisions and DFARS clauses and provisions, shall apply, whether or not required by the terms of Quantum’s prime contract or by operation of law or regulation.
 Rights and obligations granted by Subcontractor shall first run to Quantum and then to the Government as applicable; Quantum shall receive rights pursuant to these clauses at least in parity to the Government’s rights except as pertains to Intellectual Property or the right to review or audit Subcontractor confidential or proprietary records, in which case reviews will be conducted only by DCAA, DCMA or other authorized Government agency.
 Nevertheless, all rights and obligations will not exceed those as stated and contained in this Subcontract Agreement.
 In the event of a conflict between the general terms and conditions of this Subcontract, or the FAR provisions or the DFARS provisions, first the provisions of the DFARS shall control (if applicable), then the FAR provisions (if applicable), then the Subcontract terms and conditions.
 The following clauses set forth in the FARS and DFARS in effect as of the date of the prime contract are incorporated herein by reference.
 Any updates, additions or deletions to the FARS and DFARS clauses in this Subcontract Agreement will be by mutual agreement and modification to this Subcontract Agreement.
 Except as restricted above, in all clauses listed herein, the terms “Government”, “Contracting Officer” and “Contractor” shall be revised to suitably identify the contracting parties under this Subcontract Agreement and effect the proper intent of the provision.
 “Vendor”, if any, shall mean “Subcontractor” under this Subcontract Agreement.
 The Subcontractor, by signing its offer, hereby certifies compliance with the following clauses and is, therefore, eligible for award.

+CLAUSES MADE INAPPLICABLE TO A TASK ORDER ISSUED UNDER THIS AGREEMENT ARE SELF-DELETING.